-There’s even a recurring tribute Winter Dance Party every year – the next one is January 30-February 2, 2019.
+There’s even a recurring tribute Winter Dance Party every year – (update) the next one is January 30-February 1, 2020.
 It started in 1979, with stars like Wolfman Jack, the Drifters, and one of the original Crickets.

 It’s a Surf tradition for performers to sign the wall in their Green Room prep area, which is a not-fancy-at-all room off of the stage.
 I saw many musicians that I recognized and quite a few that I did not, but I can imagine their excitement at performing in a venue that is now on the National Register of Historic Places.